Aayush-23/aircall-assignment/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Double click on a call to archive or unarchive it.
 At the time I created this assignment, API calls were failing.

+I could have followed some best practices, due to time constrainsts I have ignored some.

+I would have created a proper theme, Also colors could have been defined at a single place as a variable.
+Also to remove duplication of css we can use mixins.
+If we are creating this application on scale we can use React Context to avoid prop drilling.
+API calls and other business logic we can extract out in a custom react hook.